TazkiyaTech/android-utils/README.md

 * [com.thinkincode.utils.streams.StreamCopier](Android/src/main/java/com/thinkincode/utils/streams/StreamCopier.java) – Provides an easy method for copying the contents of an input stream to an output stream.
 * [com.thinkincode.utils.streams.StringInputStream](Android/src/main/java/com/thinkincode/utils/streams/StringInputStream.java) – Provides an easy method for reading in the contents of an input stream and converting it to a String.
 * [com.thinkincode.utils.streams.StringOutputStream](Android/src/main/java/com/thinkincode/utils/streams/StringOutputStream.java) – Provides an easy method for writing a String to an output stream.
-* [com.thinkincode.utils.views.AutoResizeTextView](Android/src/main/java/com/thinkincode/utils/views/AutoResizeTextView.java) – An extension of the `android.support.v7.widget.AppCompatTextView` class which resizes (scales down) its text to fit within its available width and height.
 * [com.thinkincode.utils.views.HorizontalDividerRecyclerViewItemDecoration](Android/src/main/java/com/thinkincode/utils/views/HorizontalDividerRecyclerViewItemDecoration.java) – An extension of the `android.support.v7.widget.RecyclerView.ItemDecoration` class that draws a horizontal divider at the bottom of each item in the `RecyclerView`.
 * [com.thinkincode.utils.views.HorizontalFlowLayout](Android/src/main/java/com/thinkincode/utils/views/HorizontalFlowLayout.java) – An extension of the `android.widget.RelativeLayout` class that places its children horizontally and flows over to a new line whenever it runs out of width.
 * [com.thinkincode.utils.views.SimpleTouchListener](Android/src/main/java/com/thinkincode/utils/views/SimpleTouchListener.java) – An implementation of the `android.view.View.OnTouchListener` interface that simply reports when a `android.views.View` is touched down and when the touch is subsequently released or canceled.